massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_04_lab_ak.md

 1. From the **Container** blade, find the **Settings** section from the blade, and then select the **Properties** link.

-1. In the Properties pane, record the value in the **URL** box.
+1. In the Properties pane, record the value in the **URL** text box.
 You'll use this value later in this lab.

 1. Find and select the **Overview** link from the blade.